byIbrahimAli/dissertation-braindump/README.md

 ## Final Mockups of the App
 [Check them out here along with my wireframes, improved designs, and other work](https://www.behance.net/gallery/142374585/Some-of-my-work)

+# Folders of Interest
+- experiments: Used Python to convert a csv library of mental health keywords into Flutter code for highlight function
+- lib: main files I modified to get the app working

 # Running the App

 ## Getting the mic to work